 In its current form, no-fault or PIP insurance provides a poor alternative to a standard fault system.
 A fault system makes a driver who causes an accident pay for resulting costs to accident victims, no matter how minor their injuries.
 A driver who causes an accident in a fault state may be left on his own to face his accident-related expenses.
 Further, even drivers who are victims of accidents may have to wait months or years to recover monetary damages from the responsible driver.

 PIP or no-fault insurance ensures that every driver has certain losses covered, including medical expenses.
 If you have been injured in a New Jersey accident, even if you caused the accident, you are entitled to make a no-fault claim.
+Generally speaking, no attorney is needed to process a PIP claim against your own auto insurance carrier.

 In New Jersey, the Automobile Insurance Cost Reduction Act establishes auto insurance requirements.
 According to the New Jersey Department of Banking and Insurance, this Act gives drivers the choice between a standard auto insurance policy and a basic policy.
 Under both types of insurance, personal injury protection (PIP) must be purchased.
 However, the coverage differs.